keon/keon.github.io/source/_posts/deep-q-learning.md

 <br/>
 ## Hyper Parameters

-There are some parameters that has to be passed to an reinforcement learning agent.
+There are some parameters that have to be passed to a reinforcement learning agent.
 You will see these over and over again.

-* `episodes` - number of games we want the agent to play.
+* `episodes` - a number of games we want the agent to play.
 * `gamma` - aka decay or discount rate, to calculate the future discounted reward.
 * `epsilon` - aka exploration rate, this is the rate in which an agent randomly decides its action rather than prediction.
 * `epsilon_decay` - we want to decrease the number of explorations as it gets good at playing games.